thomasonw/NMEA2000_socketCAN/README.md

 # NMEA2000_socketCAN

-This library provides support for linux  socketCAN environments - specifically the RPi.
+This library provides support for linux  socketCAN environments - including the RPi.
 It allows access to the [NMEA2000](https://github.com/ttlappalainen/NMEA2000) library using socketCAN Linux CAN devices.

 See https://github.com/thomasonw/NMEA2000_socketCAN